devonblackbeard/MagicTheGathering/DESIGN_EXPLANATION.md

 # Design Decisions and Thoughts

 - The app contains a search box for the user to query the api and see a list of cards in a well formatted way.
 The cards also show the necessary details about the card.
+The UI is responsive, so if the browser if made smaller, the cards will wrap.

 - Although a simple project of this size doesn't need it, I separated interfaces into their own model folder for cleaner architecture if the project grew.
 This also makes it easier to test the project by a more loosly coupled architecture.
 Similarily, the index.ts was kept clean but moving the api call out of them.
 I put the api endpoints in a controller file.
 Again, not necessary for a small project, but if it were to grow, this promotes cleaner architecture